Skip to main content

 How does EES affect travel by Eurostar, Eurotunnel and at the Port of Dover?

-It says it will provide a further update regarding when EES registration will be mandatory for all passengers, including information on how it impacts their travel plans, and will do so “well in advance.”
-Which? has reached out to Eurostar to ask for an approximate timeline.
+It says it accounts for time needed for border checks within arrival times on tickets, and will provide a further update regarding when EES registration will be mandatory for all passengers, including information on how it impacts their travel plans, and will do so 'well in advance'.
+Which? has reached out to Eurostar to ask for an approximate timeline, but it has not yet responded.

-However, it has also warned of delays caused by EES across airports, the Eurotunnel, Eurostar and Port of Dover in a statement.
+However, in a statement it has also warned of delays caused by EES across airports, the Eurotunnel, Eurostar and Port of Dover.

 What is Etias?